bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 The complete example file is available [in this Github gist](https://gist.github.com/o0Ignition0o/3b5dd124d9cfb6b3189e942548db79ad) and you can reach out to me anytime if you have a question.

-I you have any questions or would like to have a chat with us, don't hesitate to reach out to the Bastion team on [Github](https://github.com/bastion-rs), [Twitter](https://twitter.com/bastion_rs), and [Discord](https://discord.gg/HvdUXX)!
+If you have any questions or would like to have a chat with us, don't hesitate to reach out to the Bastion team on [Github](https://github.com/bastion-rs), [Twitter](https://twitter.com/bastion_rs), and [Discord](https://discord.gg/HvdUXX)!